frankgiordano/java_playground/README.md

 You will also see some short POC code I utilize for work or side projects..

-You are welcome to peek and hope it may be useful in your journey to become a better coder.
+You are welcome to take a peek, and I hope it may be useful in your journey to become a better coder.